 Summary of NHTSA Provisions

-While the nation experienced a nearly 26 percent decline in motor vehicle fatalities between 2005 and 2011, in 2012 there were still 33,561 fatalities on America’s roadways and over 2.3 million injuries.
-The GROW AMERICA Act ensures that safety remains our number one priority by supporting and improving the National Highway Traffic Safety Administration (NHTSA) programs, that focus on combatting distracted and impaired driving and improving safety for pedestrians and bicyclists.
+While the nation experienced a nearly 25 percent decline in motor vehicle fatalities between 2004 and 2013, in 2013 there were still 32,719 fatalities on America’s roadways and over 2.3 million people injured.
+The GROW AMERICA Act ensures that safety remains our number one priority by supporting and improving the National Highway Traffic Safety Administration (NHTSA) programs that focus on combatting distracted and impaired driving and improving safety for pedestrians and bicyclists.
 Specifically, the Act:

 Combats Impaired and Distracted Driving and Improves Education for New Drivers: Improvements to the National Priority Safety grants program will improve education and standards for new drivers and prevent impaired and distracted driving.
 The GROW AMERICA Act amends program criteria and includes separate grants to give states additional flexibility and incentives for meeting requirements, enacting and enforcing more rigorous laws, and increased flexibility to spend funds on education and awareness.
 In addition, the GROW AMERICA Act continues support for administering anti-distracted driving campaigns, such as the Drive Sober or Get Pulled Over initiative.